Why the Alt-Right’s Most Famous Woman Disappeared

 In January 2019, Southern screened excerpts of Borderless at the European Parliament in Brussels, and was feted like a visiting head of state.
 Junior staffers rushed to take pictures with her.
 Right-wing parliamentarians extended invitations to upcoming events, or asked to feature Southern on their social-media accounts.
 With nearly a quarter of the European Parliament now controlled by the far right, and much of its center pandering to that group’s anti-immigrant base, Southern faced no opposition inside the hall.
 “Lauren is beautiful,” David Coburn, a Scottish politician who was then a member of the Parliament, told me twice. “[She] makes me feel that the future is maybe in safe hands.”

 Southern considered her appearance a rousing success, but five months later, she finally did what she had told me she was going to do so many times.
 She quit her life as an activist.
 In the post announcing her decision, titled “A New Chapter,” Southern announced to her hundreds of thousands of supporters that she needed space to focus on her “soul.”
 Her departure fueled intense speculation in the alt-right community.
 Milo Yiannopoulos claimed in an “exposé” that Southern ran a fraudulent operation trading sex for professional favors and wanted to escape accountability.
-Internet sleuths guessed that she was locked up in Turkey or settled down with a “sugar daddy.”
+Internet sleuths guessed that she was locked up in Turkey or had settled down with a “sugar daddy.”
 The real story is more mundane.

 Watch: Rebranding white nationalism